-Following are driver and pedestrian tips from The Highway Research Center at the University of North Carolina, and information about "walkable" communities.
+The following are tips for staying safe as a driver and pedestrian from The Highway Research Center at the University of North Carolina.

-- Drivers can encounter pedestrians anytime and anywhere, even in places where they are not expected.
+- Drivers can come across pedestrians anytime and anywhere, even in places where you do not expect to see them.

 - Pedestrians can be very hard to see, especially in bad weather or at night, so drivers must keep a lookout and slow down if they can't see clearly.

-- When entering a crosswalk area, drive slowly and be prepared to stop.
+- When entering a crosswalk area, drive slowly and prepare to stop.

-- Stop for pedestrians who are in a crosswalk, even if it is not marked.
+- Stop for pedestrians who are in a crosswalk, even an unmarked crosswalk.

 - When stopping for a pedestrian in a crosswalk, stop well back so drivers in the other lanes can also see the pedestrian in time to stop.

-- Do not overtake and pass other vehicles stopped for pedestrians.
+- Do not pass other vehicles stopped for pedestrians.

-- When turning, drivers often have to wait for a "gap" in traffic, so beware during that period, pedestrians may have moved into the driver’s intended path.
+- When turning, drivers often have to wait for a "gap" in traffic, so be aware during that period, pedestrians may have moved into the driver’s intended path.

-- Be especially attentive around schools and in neighborhoods where children are active.
+- Be especially cautious around schools and in neighborhoods where children are around.

-Bicycling is a popular mode of transportation in Oregon.
-Miles of bike trails and a fitness-conscious population result in numerous bicyclists on or near Oregon’s roadways.
-In Oregon, bicycles are considered vehicles and must follow vehicle laws when riding on the roadway.
+Bicycling is a popular way to get around in Oregon.
+In Oregon, bicycles are vehicles and must follow vehicle laws when riding on the road.

 The Oregon Department of Transportation’s Bicycle and Pedestrian Program